Kurt Warner: 2005 season

 In early 2005, Warner signed a one-year, $4-million contract with the Arizona Cardinals, and was quickly named the starter by coach Dennis Green.
 Warner posted three relatively mediocre performances before injuring his groin and being replaced by former starter Josh McCown.
 McCown performed well enough in the two games Warner missed that McCown remained the starter.

 After McCown struggled in two straight games, Green re-inserted Warner into the starting line-up.
-After playing fairly well in two consecutive losses (passing for a total of nearly 700 yards), Warner defeated his former team, the Rams, by a score of 38–28.
+After playing fairly well in two consecutive losses (passing for a total of nearly 700 yards), Warner defeated his former team, the St. Louis Rams, by a score of 38–28.
 He passed for 285 yards and three touchdowns while posting a quarterback rating of 115.9.
 Warner's season ended in week 15 when he partially tore his MCL.

 Warner signed a new three-year extension with the Cardinals on February 14, 2006.
 The deal had a base salary of $18 million and, with performance incentives, could have been worth as much as $24 million.

 2006 season

-In Week 1 of the 2006 NFL season, Warner won the NFC Offensive Player of the Week award, throwing for 301 yards and three touchdowns in a win over San Francisco.
+In week 1 of the 2006 NFL season, Warner won the NFC Offensive Player of the Week award, throwing for 301 yards and three touchdowns in a win over the San Francisco 49ers.
 Two weeks later, Warner passed the 20,000-yard passing milestone in his 76th game, the second-quickest of any player in NFL history (Warner accomplished the feat in one game more than it took record-holder Dan Marino).

 After three subpar games in Weeks 2–4, Warner was replaced as quarterback by rookie Matt Leinart in the fourth quarter of week 4.
-Coach Dennis Green stated that Warner would be the backup quarterback for the remainder of the season.
+Head coach Dennis Green stated that Warner would be the backup quarterback for the remainder of the season.
 In week 16, Leinart went down with a shoulder injury against the 49ers, forcing Warner to see his first action since week 4.
 Warner filled in nicely, as he was able to hang on for the Cardinals win.
 In week 17 against the San Diego Chargers, Warner started again in place of the injured Leinart, throwing for 365 yards (which led the NFL for that week) and a touchdown, though the Chargers were able to hold on for a 27–20 win.